thephez/original-evolution-whitepaper/README.md

 #### 5.2.5 Incentives
-The incentive for Masternodes to form quorums to accept and propagate state transitions and store their data is because Masternode rewards are dependant on achieving a minimum quota of state transition in blocks based on the total Masternode activity within a fixed time.
+The incentive for Masternodes to form quorums to accept and propagate state transitions and store their data is because Masternode rewards are dependent on achieving a minimum quota of state transition in blocks based on the total Masternode activity within a fixed time.

 The incentive for Miners to add state transitions to blocks is because they earn fees on each